A Perturbation-Based Kernel Approximation Framework: Preliminaries

 \section{Preliminaries}

 In this section, we describe two methods for approximating the eigendecomposition of a matrix that are relevant to our work.
-We first describe the perturbation method in Section~\ref{sec:pert_eig}, and then describe the Nystr{\"o}m method in Section~\ref{sec:preliminaries_nystrom}.
+We first describe the Nystr{\"o}m method in Section~\ref{sec:preliminaries_nystrom}, and then describe the perturbation method in Section~\ref{sec:pert_eig}.